andrewferrier/debugprint.nvim/README.md

 ## Overview

-The gold standard for debugging a program or script is to use a real debugger.
+The gold standard for debugging a program or script in NeoVim is to use a real debugger using an interface like [nvim-dap](https://github.com/mfussenegger/nvim-dap).
-For NeoVim, the 'standard' way to integrate this is to use something like [nvim-dap](https://github.com/mfussenegger/nvim-dap).
 However, many folks prefer a more low-tech approach; the 'print' statement, or the equivalent in a particular language, to trace the output of a program during execution.